reimandlab/ActiveDriverDB/README.md

 ```bash
 cp config_example.py config.py
 ```
 Carefully replace variables mentioned in comments in the file as some of those have critical importance on application's security.
-Check if you have properly entered database configuration running:
+To check if the database is configured properly, run the following command:
 ```bash
 python3 db_create.py
 ```
-A line with "Done, all tasks completed." at the very end indicates that everything is working properly.
+If you see (at the very end): `Done, all tasks completed.` it indicates that everything is working properly.

 ### Data import